 As weeks passed without football for his son, Daniel Richard (Jamal Musiala’s father) decided to take the bull by the horns.

-Without an appointment but with success in mind, he took his son to the locations of the big football academies on the England south coast.
+Without an appointment but with success in mind, he took his son to the locations of the big football academies on England’s south coast.

 Precisely around October 2010, the family parked their car directly in front of the Southampton Foundation office.
 Jamal Musiala’s father, Daniel Richard, took his son by the hand and entered the building.